top of page

 If we are putting all this hope into a perfect Christmas season, then we will be majorly disappointed when things go awry because they can and will.

-My husband tells me to lower my expectations, and I think that is helpful for some people.
+My husband tells me to lower my expectations, and I think that can be helpful in some circumstances.
+However, it doesn’t matter what I do; I always set high expectations.

 Leave the Christmas Season More Fulfilled